 An annuity is a contract that can increase in value and provide a steady income over a long period of time.
 People often use annuities to build retirement savings.
 Annuities can also help you save for a child’s education, create a trust fund, or provide for your spouse or children after you die.

-Annuities are not right for everyone.
+Annuities aren’t right for everyone.
 They typically take years to become profitable, so they’re usually not a good tool for short-term investments.
 Talk to an accountant, attorney, or trusted financial adviser before buying an annuity.

 An Introduction to Annuities